Bachelor of Science in Nursing

 To qualify for admission to the RN to BS in Nursing program, applicants must meet the following criteria:

-- Associate's degree in nursing from the City University of New York or from a non-CUNY regional or nationally accredited credit-granting institution with an overall GPA of 3.0 or higher on a 4.0 scale.
+• Associate's degree in nursing from the City University of New York or from a non-CUNY regional accredited credit-granting institution with an overall GPA of 3.0 or higher on a 4.0 scale.
+Students with an overall GPA below 3.0 but above 2.5 may be considered for admission via Career Kickstart, which offers admission for a maximum of six credits during the first semester of enrollment.

-- Current licensure in New York State as a Registered Professional Nurse, or eligibility to sit for the National Council Licensure Examination - RN (NCLEX-RN) - in New York State.
+• Current licensure as a Registered Professional Nurse, or eligibility to sit for the National Council Licensure Examination - RN (NCLEX-RN).
 Students who do not currently hold an RN license may apply to the program in the last semester of their pre-licensure program in anticipation of licensure.
 Unlicensed students who meet the eligibility criteria will be admitted on a case by case basis and will be required to obtain their RN license before beginning their second term in the program.
+If you are a non-New York State resident, please contact the Office of Admissions directly.

 The online application requires students to complete a personal essay that will help us understand your educational goals and readiness to return to college.